hjuhlin/homebridge-nexa/README.md

 1.8.6
 * Current power consumption for Switches (outlets) (active if power is bigger then PowerConsumptionLimit in config)

+1.9.0
+* Update for Homebridge >= 1.3.0

+1.9.1
+* Bug fix for CurrentAmbientLightLevel

 Add issue for other devices/accessories you want support for

 # Default config